-Assistant Dean of Degrees Dean of Degrees

-Fellow for Access Fellow for Admissions

-Fellow for Early Career Researchers

-Fellow for Ethnic Minorities Fellow for Equality

-Fellow for Graduates Fellow for Research

-Fellow for Sport Fellow for Welfare

-Fellow for Women Fellow Librarian

-Information Reviewer Keeper of the Archives

-Keeper of the College Pictures Keeper of the College Silver

-Keeper of Bagley Wood Keeper of the Groves

-Keeper of the Laudian Vestments Music & Visual Arts Officer

-Provost for Academic Affairs Senior Dean

-Statutes Officer Steward of Common Room

-TW Editor Wine Steward
+Assistant Dean of Degrees Dean of Degrees Fellow for Access and Outreach Fellow for Admissions Fellow for Early Career Researchers & Fellow for Equality, Diversity & Lecturers Inclusion Fellow for Graduates Fellow for Research Fellow for Sports Fellow for Welfare Information Reviewer Fellow for Libraries Keeper of the Pictures Keeper of the Archives Keeper of Bagley Wood Keeper of Historic Buildings Keeper of the Silver & Textiles Keeper of the Groves Provost for Academic Affairs Fellow for Performing Arts Fellow for Statutes Senior Dean Editor of TW and Benefactors Fellow for the Senior Common Room Keeper of the Cellar

-2. The annual stipends of all College Officers shall be determined from time to time by the Governing Body.
+2. The annual stipends of all College Officers shall be determined from time to time by the Governing Body following recommendation from Remuneration Committee.
 New appointments to College Offices shall usually commence from 1 September each year.

-BY-LAW XIII - STATED GENERAL MEETINGS OF THE GOVERNING BODY
+BY-LAW XIII - STATED GENERAL MEETINGS OF THE GOVERNING BODY (Stat.XVII.5)

-(Stat.XVII.5)

-The Stated General Meetings of the Governing Body shall be held on, or as nearly as conveniently may be to, (i) the Tuesday before the beginning of Michaelmas Full Term; (ii) the Wednesday before the beginning of Hilary Full Term; (iii) the Wednesday before the beginning of Trinity Full Term; and (iv) the Feast of St. John Baptist.
+The Stated General Meetings of the Governing Body shall be held on, or as nearly as conveniently may be to, (i) the Wednesday before the beginning of Michaelmas Full Term; (ii) the Wednesday before the beginning of Hilary Full Term; (iii) the Wednesday before the beginning of Trinity Full Term; and (iv) the Feast of St. John Baptist.
 Any Stated General Meeting may be adjourned to a date fixed at the time of such adjournment, or to a date to be determined and announced by the President, being a date not more than two weeks after the date of the Stated Meeting concerned.
-The agenda for the meeting shall suffice as the notice in writing.
+The agenda of the meeting shall suffice as the notice in writing.

-BY-LAW XIV - NOTICE BEFORE MEETINGS OF THE GOVERNING BODY
+BY-LAW XIV - NOTICE BEFORE MEETINGS OF THE GOVERNING BODY (Stat.XVII.4)

-(Stat.XVII.4)